timelystream/timelystream.com/docs/get-started/first-database.md

 ## Deleting tables

 We can now clean up the demo data by using `DROP TABLE` SQL.
-Be careful using this statement as QuestDB cannot recover data that is deleted in this way:
+Be careful using this statement as Blazar cannot recover data that is deleted in this way:

 ```blazar-sql
 DROP TABLE readings;